siraben/website/_posts/2022-08-01-tailscale-iptables.md

 port-forwarding is not possible.
 Both the server and the laptop are on my [Tailscale](https://tailscale.com) network.
 Could I somehow leverage all of this to spin up a Minecraft server with a public IP?
 The answer was yes---and I was surprised at how easy it all was.
+As a plus, the server is very playable and the latency was better than trying out random "free hosting" services.

 ## Halfway with Tailscale
 I already use Tailscale on all my devices, so of course when I spin up